 As a self-employed consultant, you would need to set up, own and run your own ILP.
 An ILP is a company incorporated with the Australian Securities & Investments Commission and will have met various requirements of the law society in your jurisdiction.
 You would have full control over all aspects of running and managing your business as well as having the flexibility to direct your career and the choice of engagements you accept.
 Self-employment is also a good option for those who are established in their careers and keen to develop a portfolio career.

-Under the casual employment model, you would be engaged directly by A&O on a casual employment contract.
-A&O pays you a day rate for each day worked including superannuation.
+Under the casual employment model, you would be engaged directly by A&O Shearman on a casual employment contract.
+A&O Shearman pays you a day rate for each day worked including superannuation.
 The advantages of this model include speed of set up, fewer upfront costs, and less administration for you.
 Casual employment is a great option for those who are new to consulting.

 Being a self-directed lawyer